-Search restricts the list of tickets to only tickets containing any of the words in the search string.
+Search restricts the list of tickets to only tickets containing any of the words or phrases in the search string.
+Enclose a phrase in double-quotes (").
 Search examines the ticket Summary line, submitter Name, submitter Email, submitter Phone, or any of the Notes.
-Include an asterisk (\) wildcard with the text you enter to match multiple records.
+Include an asterisk () wildcard with the text you enter to match multiple records.

-Clicking any of the ticket Summary links in the paging area displays the details of that ticket using the View Ticket (page 236) page.
+Clicking any of the ticket Summary links in the paging area displays the details of that ticket using the View Ticket (page 197) page.
 Words in the ticket notes matching any Search word are highlighted with a green background.

-<|ast 10 searches>
+<last 10 searches>